Valerioageno/ssr-rs/README.md

 It uses an embedded version of the [V8](https://v8.dev/) javascript engine (<a href="https://github.com/denoland/rusty_v8" target="_blank">rusty_v8</a>) to parse and evaluate a built bundle file and return a string with the rendered html.

+> ℹ️ This project is the backbone of [tuono](https://github.com/Valerioageno/tuono); a fullstack react framework with built in server side rendering.

 Currently it works with [Vite](https://vitejs.dev/), [Webpack](https://webpack.js.org/), [Rspack](https://www.rspack.dev/) and [React 18](https://react.dev/) - Check the examples folder.

 > Check <a href="https://github.com/Valerioageno/ssr-rs/blob/main/benches">here</a> the benchmark results.